Awoyalejohn/Newsit/README.md

 -   The name attribute has a character field that allows the admin write a name for the topic.
 ### Post Model
 -   Post model allows users to make posts as authors
--   The title attribute has character field for users to be able to write title for their post.
+-   The title attribute has character field for users to be able to write a title for their post.
 -   The slug attribute has slug field that will slugify title of the post so it shows in the url
 -   The author attribute has a foreign key field that has a relationship with the User model id attribute.
 -   The topic attribute has a foreign key field that has a relationship with the Topic model id attribute.